eLearningHub/logseq-notes/pages/Windows Azure Storage_ A Highly Available Cloud Storage Service with Strong Consistency.md

 		- > This design enables all data abstractions to use the same intra-stamp and inter-stamp replication, use the same load balancing system, and realize the benefits from improvements in the stream and partition layers.
 	- Use of System-defined Object Tables
 		- > We chose to use a fixed number of system defined Object Tables to build Blob, Table, and Queue abstractions instead of exposing the raw Object Table semantics to end users.
+	- Offering Storage in Buckets of 100TBs
+		- > We currently limit the amount of storage for an account to be no more than 100TB.
+This constraint allows all of the storage account data to fit within a given storage stamp
+		- > To obtain more storage capacity within a single data center, customers use more than one account within that location.
+	- CAP Theorem
+		- > WAS provides high availability with strong consistency guarantees.
+		- > However, our system, in practice, provides all three of these properties within a storage stamp.
+	- High-performance Debug Logging
+		- > The high-performance logging system and associated log search tools are critical for investigating any problems in production in detail without the need to deploy special code or reproduce problems.
+	- Pressure Point Testing
+		- >  The system provides a programmable interface for all of the main operations in our system as well as the points in the system to create faults.
+		- > The pressure point system is used to trigger all of these interactions during a stress run in specific orders or randomly.
+		- 有点像混沌测试
-	-
+- Conclusions
+	- The Windows Azure Storage platform implements essential services for developers of cloud based solutions.
 - ---
 - 无用但有趣的一些小发现
 	- WAS 很容易手滑打成 AWS (